...

 Mediation is a formalized settlement negotiation process that can help couples resolve their divorce issues amicably.
 It involves you, your attorney, your spouse, and their attorney selecting a neutral third-party mediator.
 During the mediation sessions, you and your spouse remain in separate rooms while the mediator shuttles between you, facilitating discussions, conveying settlement offers, and providing insights into potential court rulings.

-In a divorce, it’s often better to mediate and don’t litigate to reach amicable agreements that prioritize both parties’ interests.
+In a divorce, it’s often better to mediate and not litigate to reach amicable agreements that prioritize both parties’ interests.
 Mediating, not litigating, can help save time, reduce stress, and preserve important relationships during this challenging process.

 The mediator’s role is to guide you toward a mutually agreeable settlement, and if successful, a Mediated Settlement Agreement (MSA) is drafted, detailing the terms of your agreement.
 Subsequently, your attorney or your spouse’s attorney will create final orders that reflect the MSA’s terms, effectively concluding the divorce without the need for a contested trial.